They say that everyone’s got a book inside of them. Not literally, of course…

 Whether it’s via a “traditional” book publisher, or going down the route of doing-it-yourself (which Guy rather endearingly calls “artisanal publishing”), APE outlines the (often painful) process of publishing a book.
 Think of it as a reference manual.
 A sort of “Everything You Wanted To Know About Publishing A Book, But Were Afraid To Ask.”

-As with Guy’s other books, APE is written in an informative yet light-hearted style with short, easily-digestible chapters.
+As with Guy’s other books such as Enchantment or Art Of The Start, APE is written in an informative yet light-hearted style with short, easily-digestible chapters.
 The book has a lot of great advice and information, and features lots of links that go into more detail about various subjects covered in the book.

 Regardless of whether you feel the urge to write a book or not, I’d say that APE is worth a read.